 How Long Does the Battery Charge Last?

-How long a battery lasts depends on several different factors, including the battery power and the level of assist you use.
-Any pedaling decreases battery use and extends your range.
+How long a battery lasts depends on several different factors, including the battery power and the level of assistance you use.
+Any pedaling decreases battery to use and extends your range.
 Generally speaking, you can expect anywhere from a 25- to 70-mile ride on a single charge.

-For example, through our range test, we found that bike with level 3 pedal assist, the range increased to 77 miles at 10 mph.
+For example, through our range test, we found that on the bike with level 3 pedal assist, the range increased to 77 miles at 10 mph.

 The overall life span of a battery depends on the type of battery.
 Lead-acid batteries typically last 200 to 300 charge cycles, while lithium batteries last from 500 to 1,000 charge cycles.